mdb/mdb.github.io/content/blog/2021-04-25-terraform-workspace-naming.md

 Workspace-based feature flags can be particularly useful when incrementally deploying features across workspaces in a [canary](https://martinfowler.com/bliki/CanaryRelease.html) fashion.
 By enabling "[NOOP](https://en.wikipedia.org/wiki/NOP_(code))" code changes, workspace-based feature flags may also be helpful when practicing a model of [continuous delivery](https://en.wikipedia.org/wiki/Continuous_delivery) in which small, iterative changes to Terraform configuration are frequently introduced to a repository's main branch and continuously applied.

-## Workspace naming
+While such feature flagging capabilities are certainly possible without utilizing Terraform workspaces, workspaces may prove helpful in facilitating a relatively simple implementation pattern.

+## How should workspaces be modeled and named?

 When no explicitly named workspace is selected via `terraform workspace select`, Terraform uses a `default` workspace, as is explained by Terraform's documentation:

 > The persistent data stored in the backend belongs to a _workspace_.
 Initially the backend has only one workspace, called “default”, and thus there is only one Terraform state associated with that configuration.

-However, because the use of non-`default` named workspaces enables more granular resource groupings and associated state, a configuration's Terraform actions can safely and easily target subsets of Terraform-managed infrastructure without broader impact.
+However, because the use of non-`default` and explicitly named workspaces enables more granular resource groupings and associated state, a configuration's Terraform actions can safely and easily target subsets of Terraform-managed infrastructure without broader impact.
 The `terraform.workspace` can also be used -- often in alternative to a `var.environment` -- to uniquely name and tag Terraform-managed resources.
 This further ensures workspace resource isolation, makes infrastructure self-descriptive, and also makes cloud resources queryable across workspace names.

-Ideally, a workspace name should be sufficiently descriptive of the collection of resources associated with the workspace.
+So, ideally, workspace names should be sufficiently descriptive of the collection of resources associated with the workspace.
 But how?

 ## Basic naming convention

-In basic scenarios, workspace names mapping to logical environments may suffice.
+In basic scenarios, workspace names mapping to traditional, multi-tiered environments may suffice.
 For example:

 * `pull-request`
-* `dev`
+* `development`
 * `staging`
-* `prod`
+* `production`

 ## Advanced naming convention

 But what about more advanced scenarios?
-For example, what about scenarios where a `prod` environment consists of resources across multiple AWS regions, each of which should be applied in isolation?
+What about scenarios where a `production` environment consists of resources across multiple AWS regions, each of which should be applied in isolation?
 Or even across multiple cloud providers, each of which should be applied in isolation?
 Or what about when an environment consists of independent `blue` and `green` stacks in the case of a [blue/green deployment](https://martinfowler.com/bliki/BlueGreenDeployment.html)?
 Or an independent [canary stack](https://martinfowler.com/bliki/CanaryRelease.html) in the case of an incremental rampup-style deployment?
-How can Terraform actions target subsets of complex infrastructure landscapes, ensuring against scenarios where a problematic Terraform action has broad reach beyond its intended field of impact?
+How can Terraform actions target subsets of complex infrastructure environments, ensuring against scenarios where a problematic Terraform action has broad reach beyond its intended field of impact?

-For these more advanced landscapes, a logical environment (`prod`, `staging`, etc.) may consist of _multiple_, independent workspaces, each of which maps to its own, independent state.
-For such scenarios, I've often adopted a more advanced, multi-part workspace-naming convention:
+For these more advanced landscapes, a logical environment (`production`, `staging`, etc.) may consist of _multiple_, independent workspaces, each of which maps to its own, independent state.
+For such scenarios, a more advanced, multi-part workspace-naming convention may be worth considering.
+For example:

 ```txt
 ${env}-${provider}-${region}-${an optional unique identifier if necessary}